loda-lang/loda-programs/programs/oeis/list2.md

 * [A221912](http://oeis.org/A221912) ([L05 program](221/A221912.asm)): Partial sums of floor(n/12).
 * [A222001](http://oeis.org/A222001) ([L04 program](222/A222001.asm)): Number of n X 3 arrays with each row a permutation of 1..3 having at least as many downsteps as the preceding row, with rows in lexicographically nonincreasing order.
 * [A222170](http://oeis.org/A222170) ([L04 program](222/A222170.asm)): a(n) = n^2 + 2*floor(n^2/3).
+* [A222256](http://oeis.org/A222256) ([L89 program](222/A222256.asm)): Lexicographically earliest injective sequence of nonnegative integers such that the sum of 6 consecutive terms is always divisible by 6.
 * [A222257](http://oeis.org/A222257) ([L13 program](222/A222257.asm)): Lexicographically earliest injective sequence of positive integers such that the sum of 6 consecutive terms is always divisible by 6.
 * [A222258](http://oeis.org/A222258) ([L12 program](222/A222258.asm)): Lexicographically earliest injective sequence of nonnegative integers such that the sum of 8 consecutive terms is always divisible by 8.
 * [A222259](http://oeis.org/A222259) ([L19 program](222/A222259.asm)): Lexicographically earliest injective sequence of positive integers such that the sum of 8 consecutive terms is always divisible by 8.